Bills Have Mishandled Sammy Watkins and Can't Escape Embarrassment in 2017

 Sure, having running back LeSean McCoy and a solid run-blocking offensive line in front of him is great.
 But that alone isn't enough to lift the Bills from mediocrity.
 They finished with a 7-9 record in 2016, and even a league-best rushing offense that averaged 164.4 yards per game—nearly 15 yards more than any other team—couldn't save them from that bland record and the 17th straight season without playoff football in Buffalo.

 That's right: People born during the Bills' last playoff year are finishing high school and heading off to college in the fall.
-Oh, and also, the Buffalo's last postseason berth came when the song of the summer was a little too on the nose and we were all starting to worry about a computer glitch bringing the world to an end.
+Oh, and also, Buffalo's last postseason berth came when the song of the summer was a little too on the nose and we were all starting to worry about a computer glitch bringing the world to an end.

 The Bills need a dynamic, multifaceted offense, and Watkins at his peak can take the burden off of McCoy's shoulders.
 Leaning heavily on a soon-to-be 29-year-old running back with 2,280 career touches is always a dance with danger.
 And when Watkins is paired with Zay Jones—the Bills' second-round pick who exploded for 1,746 yards in 2017 for East Carolina—the ceiling is raised for the offense, even with quarterback Tyrod Taylor and his inconsistent play.

 But if Watkins succeeds, then the Bills' management of his contract fails.
-And if Watkins fails, then the Bills flounder too in more ways than one.
+And if Watkins fails, then the Bills flounder too, in more ways than one.

 Buffalo traded up to secure Watkins in a 2014 draft loaded with talent at the wide receiver position.
 They jumped from the No. 9 pick to No. 4 and in the process sacrificed their first- and fourth-round picks in 2015.

-Watkins came at total cost of three picks, then.
 Paying that trade price always stings, and the hurt cuts deeper because of the players the Bills could have had if they weren't needlessly aggressive.
-Beckham was still on the board at their original ninth overall pick, and so was the New Orleans Saints' Brandin Cooks.
+Beckham was still on the board at their original ninth overall pick, and so was Brandin Cooks.

-Alternatively, they could have taken one of the other top-end talents available like defensive tackle Aaron Donald or linebacker Ryan Shazier and then still picked up Allen Robinson or Jarvis Landry in the second round to address their wide receiver need.
+Alternatively, they could have taken one of the other top-end talents available, like defensive tackle Aaron Donald or linebacker Ryan Shazier and then still picked up Allen Robinson or Jarvis Landry in the second round to address their wide receiver need.

-A draft mistake on that level becomes a hovering embarrassment and one the fanbase surely won’t soon forget, even with Whaley gone.
+A draft mistake on that level becomes a hovering embarrassment, one the fanbase surely won’t soon forget, even with Whaley gone.
 And having so much promise walk away will be even harder to stomach.
 As Jay Skurski of the Buffalo News noted, history shows Watkins is likely gone.

 There were 96 first-round picks made between 2011 and 2013.
 Of those picks, only four players had their fifth-year options declined and then re-signed with their teams, Skurski observed.